 When shopping for skincare products I often found myself thinking ‘Wow, I have tried so many of these, and still not found one that is quite right for my skin.’
 So quite simply – this is how Minimum began.

-I studied chemistry to PhD level and taught chemistry at secondary schools for years, so thought I could have a good go at making something that would work well for my skin.
+I studied chemistry to PhD level and taught chemistry at secondary schools for years, so thought I could have a good go at making something that would work well for my particular skin.

 Like many people, I couldn’t classify my skin as one generic ‘type’.
 It gets quite dry in places but I suffered acne as a teenager, and often had hormonal breakouts as an adult too.
 Traditional foaming cleansers that were intended to help with my spots just dried the hell out of my skin, so as well as having a few little red spots to cover up I also had flakey dry patches that clung to any makeup that came near it.
 Lush.
 Then, most moisturisers I tried seemed to block my pores and cause even more breakouts.
 I was stuck in a vicious circle.